ece362-purdue/labs/lab0-intro/README.md

 ## Step 0: Initialize your git repository

-By now, you should have reviewed the content in the Intro To Git assignment in your ECE 362 GitHub Classroom to familiarize yourselves with git.
-At this point, you should know how to:
+To familiarize yourselves with git, keep this [cheat sheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf) bookmarked.
+After reading that, you should know how to:
 - Create a new repository;
 - Clone an existing repository to your computer;
 - Add changes, commit them to your local repository, and push them to the remote repository;